-We also assess the performance of GraphToxin under the most intractable black-box setting.
-Inspired by Zhuang et al. \cite{data_free_msa_gnn}, we utilize a GCN with $2$ layers and $256$ hidden units as a copycat, and a $3$-layer MLP with $128$ and $256$ hidden units as a full-parameter graph generator.
+\textbf{Setup} We now assess the performance of GraphToxin under a data-free, black-box setting.
+Following the configuration in Zhuang et al. \cite{data_free_msa_gnn}, we utilize a GCN with $2$ layers and $256$ hidden units as a surrogate model, and a $3$-layer MLP with $128$ and $256$ hidden units as a full-parameter graph generator.
 We set the query graph size as $250$ with $32$ feature dimensions.
-During model stealing, each query involves training the generator $2$ times with a learning rate of $1e\!-\!6$ and training the copycat $5$ times with a learning rate of $0.001$.
+During model stealing, each query encompasses training the generator $2$ times with a learning rate of $1e\!-\!6$ and training the surrogate $5$ times with a learning rate of $0.001$.
 The total number of queries is set to $100$.
-The stealing performance of the original GNN is $79.40\%$ in accuracy and $96.12\%$ in AUC while the stealing performance of Retraining for both a single and multiple node removals improves in accuracy and slightly declines in AUC.
-For GraphToxin, we use the exactly same hyperparameter settings as before.
-As for the newly added semantic calibration module, we set its coefficient as $50$ for the single node removal and $5000$ for the multiple node removal, as the latter introduces much more noises than the single one.
-We finally report the average results in Table \ref{toxin_perf_black}.
+The stealing performance of the original GNN is $79.40\%$ in accuracy and $96.12\%$ in AUC.
+After unlearning, the stealing performance of the unlearned GNN under both single and multiple-node removal improves in accuracy while slightly declines in AUC.
+As for GU-FGRA, we adopt the same hyperparameter settings as in the white-box experiments.
+For the semantic calibration module, we set its coefficient as $50$ for single-node removal and $5000$ for multiple-node removal, as the latter introduces substantially higher noise.
+Average results are reported in Table \ref{toxin_perf_black}.

-\textbf{Single Node Removal} The black-box GraphToxin demonstrates its superiority when targeting a single node removal.
-Since we introduce the semantic calibration module, the overall attack performance in the performance-level metrics is competitive or even superior in the random case, while the overall attack performance in the reconstruction-related metrics declines.
-A plausible explanation is that the black-box GraphToxin enforces the semantic calibration for full unlearned graph recovery, which might push some nodes cross the model's decision boundary to obtain the correct prediction but ignore the actual distance in the feature or embedding space.
-However, the degradation in such metrics remains acceptable.
+\textbf{Single Node Removal} We observe that \textit{black-box GraphToxin consistently outperforms all baselines under single-node removal}.
+Since we introduce the semantic calibration module to enforce the label alignment, the overall attack performance in the performance-level metrics is competitive, although the performance in reconstruction-related metrics degrades relative to the white-box setting as expected.
+A plausible explanation is that black-box GraphToxin utilizes the semantic calibration during recovery, which might shift some nodes across the model's decision boundary to obtain the correct predictions but ignore the actual distance in feature or embedding space.
+Overall, the degradation in such metrics remains acceptable.